WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

     > **Note:** Node numbers may be different.

-    - For the **Sample Body**, you can use the response body you got with curl, ot use the **HTTP Request** Node embedded _Test_ option.
+    - For the **Sample Body**, you can use the response body you got with curl, or use the **HTTP Request** Node embedded _Test_ option.

-        Here you have on example that you can copy and paste:
+        Here you have one example that you can copy and paste:
         ```
         {
             "host": [